software-students-fall2024/software-engineering-fall-2024-4-containers-containerized-app-exercise/README.md

 ## Description

-The ASL interpreter app uses machine learning to recognize American Sign Language gestures from a live video feed, providing real-time translations into text output.
+The ASL interpreter app uses machine learning to recognize American Sign Language gestures from images.

 Designed for accessibility and ease of use, it offers a seamless, containerized experience that runs across three subsystems: gesture recognition, a web interface, and a database.

 ## Team